distanceworkshops/distanceworkshops.github.io/intro-feb-2025.md

 ![](images/intropartsthrough2023.png)

 ## Overview
 Training in distance sampling design and analysis has been conducted in St Andrews for the past 25 years.
-In addition, training materials and video lectures were placed online in 2018 and have been visited by >20000 users in the past five years.
+In addition, training materials and video lectures were placed online in 2018 and have been visited by >20000 visitors in the past six years.
 We now offer these lectures, discussions and exercises in an interactive format, enabling participants to engage in lectures, conduct guided analyses of data sets and ask questions of the instructor.

 ## Instructor
 The workshop instructor is [Eric Rexstad](https://research-portal.st-andrews.ac.uk/en/persons/eric-rexstad)

 ## Timing
-We will offer this workshop 07-18 October 2024 between the hours of **1400 and 1630 UK time**.
+We will offer this workshop 17-28 February 2025 between the hours of **1400 and 1630 UK time**.
 The first two hours of each session are obligatory, the last half hour is devoted to discussion.
-Follow this link to find the [time of day this is offered in your time zone.](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Introductory+distance+sampling+training+workshop&iso=20241007T14&p1=3853&ah=2&am=30)
+Follow this link to find the [time of day this is offered in your time zone.]([https://www.timeanddate.com/worldclock/fixedtime.html?msg=Introductory+distance+sampling+training+workshop&iso=20241007T14&p1=3853&ah=2&am=30](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Introductory+distance+sampling+workshop+February+2025&iso=20250217T14&p1=3853&ah=2&am=30))

 ## Enrollment limit
 The number of participants is limited to 15 to facilitate time for questions and individual assistance with the exercises.